krishnacpuvvada/NeMo-Skills/docs/basics/prompt-format.md

 #### Example 2 - Prompt formatted as a string

-If you want to use completions API, you can set `++use_completions_api=True`.
+If you want to use completions API, you can set `++inference.endpoint_type=text`.
 This will use model's tokenizer to format messages as a string (you can specify a custom tokenizer with `++tokenizer=...` argument).

 Here is an example of the input to completions api